 In addition, the GNU Fortran and C compilers are available on Altix systems.
-These compilers are included in the standard Red Hat Linux distribution.

 The following is the general form of the compiler command line (note that the Fortran command is used in this example):

 % ifort [options] filename.extension

 An appropriate filename extension is required for each compiler, according to the programming language used (Fortran, C, C++, or FORTRAN 77).